prismicio/prismic-gatsby/ARCHITECTURE.md

 #### `test-trigger` Webhook

 This webhook fires anytime a user clicks a "Trigger It" button for a webhook.
-It allows a user to test if webhooks is being received within the Gatsby site without performing any content action.
+It allows a user to test if webhooks are being received within the Gatsby site without performing any content action.

 1. Log a success message.